 Physiotherapy and exercise

 Regular chest physiotherapy is very important.
-This helps to clear the airways of the thick mucus.
+This helps to clear the airways of the thick, sticky mucus.
 A physiotherapist usually shows parents how to do this for their children.
 It involves a special way to pat the chest firmly whilst the child is lying head-down to encourage sputum to be coughed out.
 Twice-daily chest physiotherapy is common practice.
 This may need to be increased during times of chest infections.

 There is a wide variety of airway clearance techniques available and your physiotherapist will be able to advise you on the most suitable technique or techniques for you.
 These are likely to change though as you become older or as your disease changes with time.

 It is also important to encourage children to exercise and to be as active and fit as possible.
 So, sports and games such as running, swimming, football and tennis are encouraged.

 Antibiotics and antifungals

 Courses of antibiotics are a mainstay of treatment.
 Many children with cystic fibrosis take regular long-term antibiotics.
 The dose is increased and/or other types of antibiotics are given when a chest infection develops.
 Various germs (bacteria) can cause infections and the antibiotics chosen depend on which bacteria are found in samples of sputum.